Rudd-O/takeown/README.md

 To allow a user to take ownership of files under a directory, or specific files, run:

-    takeown username /path/to/directory/or/file...
+    takeown -a username /path/to/directory

-This will delegate the taking of ownership to the user, allowing him to run `takeown` to take ownership of any file within the specified paths.
+This will delegate the taking of ownership to the user, allowing him to run `takeown` to take ownership of any file within the specified paths

-WARNING: if you delegate the taking of ownership of a volume to a user, that user may take ownership of the volume itself, and then remove the delegation store.
-This is not a security issue -- it does not grant the user any extra privileges -- but it does prevent future uses of `takeown` by unprivileged users in that volume.

 REVOKING DELEGATIONS
 --------------------